What is a master franchise?

 - Unlimited changes to your profile page

-- Logo on our master home page
+- Logo included in our master spotlight section

 - Dedicated account manager